Gannon Athletics 6th in Division II Learfield Directors’ Cup Standings After Winter Season

 General | 4/2/2026 10:00:00 AM

-The Golden Knights currently have totaled 170.00 Directors' Cup points during the winter season, which includes several standout performances from mutliple successful winter programs.
-Gannon will end the winter standings with either 270.00 winter points (with MBB win) or 260.00 winter points (with MBB loss).
+The Golden Knights totaled 170.00 Directors' Cup points during the winter season, which includes several standout performances from multiple successful winter programs.
+Gannon ended the winter standings with 270.00 winter points.

 The Learfield Directors' Cup evaluates institutional success by awarding points based on finishes in NCAA Championships.
 Standings are released following the fall, winter, and spring seasons, with the overall champion crowned at the conclusion of the academic year.